How expensive is Arequipa? How much money do I need for Arequipa?

 Entrance tickets, shows, etc.

 Typical prices for Entertainment in Arequipa are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in Arequipa, but your costs will vary based on your travel style.
+These actual costs are from real travelers and can give you an idea of the prices in Arequipa, but your costs will vary based on your travel style and the place where the purchase was made.

 -